-The liver is one heck of a hardworking organ and it needs your support to function optimally!
+The liver is a hardworking organ and it needs your support to function optimally!

-It’s a really good idea to give your liver a gentle cleanse every once in while to support your health and vitality.
+It’s a good idea to give your liver a gentle cleanse to support your health and vitality.

-Think of it like this… when you take your car in for a yearly tune-up, it just makes it run better.
+Think of it like this… when you take your car in for a yearly tune-up, it runs better.
 So, let’s tune up your liver.

 My favorite time of the year to do a liver cleanse is in the spring, but you can certainly do it at any time of the year.

-I like the spring season for a tune up because it follows the cycles and seasons.
-During the colder winter months we generally eat more fat and protein to keep the body insulated and warm.
+I like spring because it follows the cycles and seasons.
+During the colder winter months, we generally eat more fat and protein to keep the body insulated and warm.

-But, come the warmer weather, this is the perfect time to clear out any excess gunk that may be clogging up your engine.
+But, come the warmer weather, it’s the perfect time to clear out any excess gunk that may be clogging up your engine.

-If you’re thinking or feeling that your liver could use a cleanse, you’re probably right.
-I want you to trust your gut on this (pun intended here).
+If you think that your liver could use a cleanse, you’re probably right.
+I want you to trust your gut (pun intended here).

-Below are some symptoms to let you know it’s time for a cleanse:
+Below are some symptoms that it’s time for a cleanse: